nkqlee/gpu-pv_mgc_selector/README.md

 - Allow Powershell scripts to run on your system

 ## Instructions
-  1. Execute powershell script ./AddGraphicCardtoHyperVVM.ps1
+  1. Execute powershell script ./AddGraphicCardtoHyperVVM.ps1 (Run as Administrator)
   2. Follow the instructions on the script

 ## Important Note